Five Essential Steps to Naming a Tech Startup

 Use the new name or rebrand as a way to take charge of the narrative… e.g. “We are growing bigger to serve you better.”
 Don’t just announce the name, tell why you named it that way or why you renamed it.
 Don’t leave your staff or your clients guessing, do the work for your them so they don’t have to figure you out.
 Make it easy for them.
 As Tom Hopkins said, the secret to sales is making it easy to buy.
 If you want buy-in, spell it out.

 Naming an IT company can be a challenging exercise.
-By following these four steps you can avoid the common pitfalls and have a better, brighter experience.
+By following these five steps you can avoid the common pitfalls and have a better, brighter experience.